TJJ101/ID-Assignment-2/README.md

 doesnt work is when you can't remove items from the cart, and the items in the cart has wrong names and prices.

-The weird way to I found to solve it is to fill in everything in the checkout page (including the shipping information).
-Then checkout the items.
-Afterwords, it will still be in the cart, this is when you click on the cart and it will bring up everything you filled in earlier and you press checkout again.
-This time however, during the loading screen, you refresh the page.
-Afterwards, it works like intended again.
+It seems to act up after you have made a successful purchase (as in fully go through the checkout page).
+A solution seems to be manually changing the cache key?
+(This is a question mark because I don't know exactly if this solves it).
+And waiting after, while the API bugs out, you have to clear the cart as well which is just filling the form with random information, checkout.
+Click the cart again and checkout again (cause the thing hasn't refresh yet) and then reload the page.

 Also the checkout page on the cart doesnt work on any other page other than the Home page.